 A classical dance school whose unique philosophy combined with a high standard for its teachings have made it the largest private dance school in Europe.
 Created in 1997 by American, Brooke Desnöes, she brings joy to the discipline of ballet dance.
 The school opens its doors to aspiring dancers from ages 4 to 21 years old and offers recreational, pre-professional and trainee programs, as well as master classes, workshops and summer intensive programs.

-One of France’s largest, most well-known tutoring companies (called soutien scolaire), with 20,000 teachers, 400 assessment counselors, and 110 teaching centers around the country.
+One of France’s largest, most well-known tutoring companies (called soutien scolaire), with 20,000 teachers, 400 assessment counselors, and over 100 teaching centers around the country.
 They offer one-on-one tutoring for all ages, as well as numerous group classes taught during school holidays.

 ZI Des Ebisoires, 12 Rue Paul Langevin 78370 Plaisir